coherent-research/mcs-documentation/DCEApiDescription.md

 DCE (Data Collection Engine) has been designed as a standalone service for providing meter data collection services to other applications (referred to as the master application hereafter).

-The master application will data collection requests to DCE via the "DCE Request API" and DCE will asynchronously send results to the master application via the "DCE Result API".
+The master application will send data collection requests to DCE via the "DCE Request API" and DCE will asynchronously send results to the master application via the "DCE Result API".

 # Basics
 Each API is implemented as [Web API](https://en.wikipedia.org/wiki/Web_API) and will use JSON as the data representation format.

-## Authentication
+## Security and Authentication
 To be decided.

-# DCE Request API
-## General
-The master application can request for meter to be collected by DCE by sending a Data Collection Request and DCE will send a response acknowledging the request or an error code if appropriate.
+It is suggested HTTPS is used in both directions.
+Authentication (i.e. securing the API with password/tokens) may be omitted and instead client IP addresses could simply be white-listed on the receiving server in each direction.

 ## Response codes
-Standard HTTP response codes are used in the response to all the request.
+Standard HTTP response codes are used in the response to all the requests in the APIs.
 The following codes are used

 Response code | Meaning
 --------------|--------
-200 OK        | Indicates that the query was successful and the response body will contain a Json object (or array of objects) with the requested data.
+200 OK        | Indicates that the request was successful and the response body will contain a Json object (or array of objects) with the requested data.
-400 Bad Request | Indicates the request is not valid or understood by DCE.
+400 Bad Request | Indicates the request is not valid or understood by the server.
 The body of the response will provide more details of why the request is considered bad.
+429 Too Many Requests | Can be sent by the server to throttle inputs.
+Exact usage to be decided.
-401 Unauthorized | Indicates that the user has not provided a valid authentication token.
-See above 500 Internal Server Error | Indicates a fault on the server.
+500 Internal Server Error | Indicates a fault on the server.
 The body of the response will provide more details about the error.

+## Error handling
+To be decided.

+# DCE Request API
+## General
+The master application can request for date from a meter to be collected by DCE by sending a Data Collection Request and DCE will send a response acknowledging the request or an error code if appropriate.

-## Data Collection Request
+## Data Collection Request method

 The Data Collection Request method will use a HTTP POST message and the parameters will be sent in the body of the message as a JSON object:
 ```